-This quick Homemade Pasta Sauce is rich, deliciously seasoned, and yet still easy enough to make any night of the week.
+This quick Homemade Spaghetti Sauce [Pasta] is rich, deliciously seasoned, and yet still easy enough to make any night of the week.
 This delicious sauce is low carb, gluten-free, MSG-free, and perfect with your favorite pasta, “zoodles”, and even homemade pizza.

 I believe the secret to this quick and easy Homemade Pasta Sauce starts with the tomatoes.